Australia economy ties record for longest expansion, looking tired

 Australia has not seen a recession since 1991 and growth regularly outpaced its peers in recent years.
 But that changed in the March quarter when annual growth braked to 1.7 percent, below the 2 percent achieved by the United States and Britain.

-Data from the Australian Bureau of Statistics showed output for the 12 months to March amounted to A$1.72 trillion ($1.28 trillion) in current dollars, or about A$71,000 for each of the country's 24 million people.
+Data from the Australian Bureau of Statistics showed output for the 12 months to March amounted to A$1.72 trillion (1.01 trillion pounds) in current dollars, or about A$71,000 for each of the country's 24 million people.

 SAVE LESS OR SPEND LESS